 I'm a software engineer currently working at Amazon.com.
-I'm always open to hearing about new opportunities in the Seattle area, bonus points for Kent/Renton area, as well as foreign or remote opportunities.
+I'm actively looking for new opportunities in the Los Angeles area.
 I have had a strong passion for coding and treating it as a craft since I began when I was eleven.
-I'm specialized in Web Development, backend services, and quality.
+I'm specialized in backend services, and quality.

 I began, and am currently, back on Digital Ordering eXperience (DOX) at Amazon.
 We handle the digital "create order", "retrieve order" and other ordering related APIs.
 Despite being "digital ordering", we also handle other businesses like Prime Now Resturants, due to their low latency requirements.
 We use Kotlin and GraphQL to offer a strong, resilient, easy, low latency service.